-American Airlines is facing a Helms-Burton lawsuit filed by a man who says his family owned the Havana airport before it was taken during the Cuban Revolution.
+The Wall Street Journal opinion pages highlighted the lawsuit that American Airlines is facing under the 1996 Helms-Burton law filed by a man who says his family owned the Havana airport before it was taken during the Cuban Revolution.

 The 1996 Helms-Burton Act allows Americans to sue companies profiting from land expropriated in Cuba.
 The law contains a provision allowing U.S. Presidents to suspend implementation of this private right of action for six month periods at a time, which every administration has done up until now.
 However the Trump administration is now allowing Helms-Burton claims to proceed, and in May Carnival Cruise Lines became the first U.S. company to face a suit under the law.